Indiana GOP lawmakers resisting many hard-right challengers

 The challengers say they are tapping into a deep resentment among voters — and even winning a few seats could nudge the Legislature further to the right.

-Because of early voting and the timing of the leak of a draft opinion late Monday that suggested Roe v.
-Wade could be overturned, it was unclear how it would impact the primary.
-Indiana lawmakers held off in this year’s session pursuing major anti-abortion action as they awaited a U.S. Supreme Court decision.
-Those lawmakers might ask Republican Gov. Eric Holcomb to call the Legislature into a special session so they could take action without having to wait until 2023.
+It was unclear how the leak of a draft opinion suggesting the U.S. Supreme Court will overturn a 1973 ruling that legalized abortion nationwide would impact the primary.
+Indiana lawmakers didn’t pursue major anti-abortion action during this year’s session as they waited for a decision from the Supreme Court.
+If the court overturns Roe v Wade, those lawmakers could ask Republican Gov. Eric Holcomb to call the Legislature into a special session so they can act without having to wait until 2023.

+“The vast majority of House Republicans, including myself, have been abundantly clear that we want to take action to further protect life should the U.S. Supreme Court overturn, in full or in part, Roe,” said Republican House Speaker Todd Huston said in a statement Tuesday.
+“We will continue to await the court’s final decision.”

 Indiana law generally prohibits abortions after 20 weeks of pregnancy, with 99% of abortions in the state occurring at 13 weeks or earlier, according to a state Health Department report.